 - Focus on accountability at every level of the organization (see Chapter 7 of Strategic Organizational Alignment).

-- Apply selected activities in this book to ensure that all employees’ voices are heard, even the most introverted, and use them on a consistent basis.
+- Apply selected activities from Strategic Engagement Vol I and II to ensure that all employees’ voices are heard, even the most introverted, and use them on a consistent basis.

 - Follow up on each action created until it is in place and fixing the intended problems or a viable alternative is working.